MattBidewell/Matty.dev/_posts/2022-11-06-aws-sam-cli.md

         - src/app.ts
 ```

 When we added the initial Typescript lambda to the project, we found that deploying a simple `Hello World` application to Lambda would result in the non-compiled code being deployed.
-Strange, this made no sense.
+Strange, this made no sense as AWS Sam is supposed to build and deploy the compiled code.
 Was it ESBuild?
 Sam CLI?
 Cloudformation?

 I was able to reproduce it in a new repo and on other stacks, the result was always the same.
-It would deploy raw Typescript.
+It would deploy raw Typescript but also the compiled Java.

 ## The solution

 The problem was the `-t` flag in the deploy command.
 When `sam build ...` runs, it creates a directory called `.aws-sam` which then holds all the compiled code.
 Whats important is that `sam build` also creates a new `template.yaml` file in that directory with updated codeUri paths.

 ```
-├── ./aws-sam
+├── .aws-sam/ <This is created by AWS Sam>
+│     ├─ template.yaml <created by AWS Sam CLI>
+      └─<Compiled lambda code>
 ├── ...
 ├── infrastructure/
 │   ├── lambda/